unicode-org/message-format-wg/guidelines/goals.md

  5. A conformance test suite for parsing and formatting messages sufficient to ensure implementations can validate conformance to the specification(s) provided.

- 6. Ensure that there are at least two interoperable independent implementations compliant with the conformance test suite in order to demonstrate that the specification(s) are pratical and meet requirements.
+ 6. A determination that there are at least two interoperable independent implementations compliant with the conformance test suite in order to demonstrate that the specification(s) are pratical and meet requirements.